e-Learning statistics tell us that it is on the rise as far as Corporate America is concerned. Check this out:

 - From 1995-2011, the utilization of e-Learning in American corporations grew from 4% to 77%, a growth of almost 2000% over 16 years.

-- While the US and Europe account for the majority of e-Learning programs (more than 70% of the global total), Asia-Pacific countries are steadily catching up: Vietnam has a 44.3% annual growth rate in e-Learning usage and Malaysia’s is growing at 39.4%.
+- While the US and Europe account for the majority of e-Learning programs (more than 70% of the global total), Asia-Pacific countries are steadily catching up: Vietnam has a 44.3% annual growth rate in e-Learning statistics and Malaysia’s is growing at 39.4%.
 Other Asia-Pacific countries experiencing rapid e-Learning growth (between 30-35%) are Thailand, Philippines, India, and China.

 - According to the National Business Research Institute, 23% of employees leave their jobs because the position lacks any opportunity for development.